StuartCowley/music-library-paul-beard/README.md

 An app for managing a music library.

 ## Motivation
-A backend project with MCRCodes to learn to design and implement an API which can perform CRUD operations on a database.
+A backend project with MCRCodes to learn to develop an API which can perform CRUD operations on a database.

+## Technologies
+* Javascript
+* MySQL
+* Express

+Deveopment and Testing:
+ * Docker
+ * Node, Nodemon
+ * MySQL Workbench
+ * Postman
+ * Supertest
+ * Mocha
+ * Chai

 ## Build Status
-currently under construction
+Passes all the tests with opportunities for further development.

 ## Credits
-A Manchester Codes Software Engineering course project
+A Manchester Codes Software Engineering course project.